Mavericks is free.

 I prefer not to require logouts and reboots in my installation packages.
 Where possible, I use munki’s unattended option so software installs silently and the user is not prompted.

 After some experimentation, I came up with this hacky method of getting a LaunchAgent to load from a package being installed as root.
 If you have a cleaner way to accomplish this, please let me know.
+Update: Please see Per Olofsson’s comment for a much better method until I update this gist.

 Sometimes you need to trigger a script when data changes in mysql.
 Sometimes there just aren’t other hooks into the system and the database is your last resort.